 Rapid Pentests Completed in Hours, Not Weeks

-HackerOne has hundreds of thousands of potential targets.
-That's not a human-scale problem -
+HackerOne has hundreds of thousands of potential targets, a machine-scale problem.
+To handle this, XBOW uses specialized infrastructure:

-- Custom algorithms to expand subdomain discovery beyond what humans typically find
+- Custom subdomain discovery algorithms that expand coverage beyond what humans typically find

 - Visual similarity analysis to group related assets and avoid duplicate work

-This strategic approach worked.
-XBOW didn't just participate - it climbed to the #1 spot on the US leaderboard.
+The strategy worked.
+XBOW didn’t just participate—it climbed to the #1 spot on the U.S. leaderboard.

-The age of automated pentesting isn't coming.
-It's here.
+The era of automated penetration testing isn’t coming—it’s here.

 Inside XBOW's AI Architecture and Validator System